 "Helix is eminently easier to administer, to setup," says Jones.
 "It supports the DevOps workflows required for us to deliver a better product."

 With optimal server architecture from Helix, CIG teams can execute day-to-day operations with exceeding confidence, relying on built-in backup components, ready at a moment's notice, to replace primary components without shutting the system down.

 A variety of hot spares and cold standbys allow admins to safeguard against system failures, integrate vital components, and push scheduled data backups without service interruptions.

 Feature-rich capabilities, development efficiencies, and project scalability are a few reasons Helix is growing along with CIG.
 "It's pretty obvious why Perforce is so prevalent in the gaming industry," says Vaden.

 The full ambitions of CIG's development teams are supported by Perforce Helix and its single source of truth, according to Jones.
 "If Perforce wasn't around, we'd be hard-pressed to find a better version control solution.

-Perforce Helix is an SCM and content collaboration platform that enables users to store any type of assets for any number of users.
+Perforce Helix is a version control and content collaboration platform that enables users to store any type of assets for any number of users.
 It puts no limit on file size.
 The platform includes industry-leading version control capabilities, built-in code collaboration facilities and a complete Git management solution for the enterprise.
 With its support for a wide variety of workflows, it enables all members of a product development team to be productive and efficient.